spread-ai/docs-appsmith-fork/docs/reference/widgets/checkbox-group.md

 #### Options `String`

 This property allows you to set the labels and values for the items.
-You can add these labels and values directly from the user interface or use JavaScript by providing options in JSON format, like:
+You can add these labels and values directly from the user interface or use JavaScript by providing options in JSON format:

 ```js
 [